i4104xNightOwl/CargoTrack/README.md

 # CargoTrack

-CargoTrack is a comprehensive fleet management and cargo delivery tracking platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and TypeScript.
+CargoTrack is a comprehensive fleet management and cargo delivery tracking platform built with TypeScript.
 The platform helps businesses efficiently manage their cargo loading/unloading operations and track fleet operating costs.

 ## Features